 Tableau Viewer License

 As the name suggests, a person with a Tableau Viewer license can only view and interact with the published dashboards.
 They can’t create a new dashboard out of the existing data.
 They can’t edit the existing dashboards.
-And, They obviously can’t enter new data or add new data sources.
+And, they obviously can’t enter new data or add new data sources.
 They can create alerts only for himself/herself.

 Whom Is The Viewer License For?